UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Simple adjustments to your router or satellite dish placement can improve signal and prevent unnecessary electronic waste.

 🌱 Eco Edge: 5G Home Internet gateways are generally a much more energy-saving option than bulky satellite setups.
 Satellite dishes, specifically Starlink models, often use internal heating elements to automatically melt snow in the winter.
-These built-in heaters can draw significantly more power than a simple cellular gateway.
-To conserve electricity, consider switching the “snow melt” feature to manual or turning it off entirely during the warmer months.
+To proactively conserve electricity and lower your utility footprint, consider switching the “snow melt” feature to manual or turning it off entirely during the warmer summer months.

 Securing the Best Rural Internet Connection